gifale95/NED/README.md

 To use `NED` you first need to download the Neural Encoding Dataset from [here][ned_data].
 Depending on how you want to use the Neural Encoding Dataset, you might need to download all of it, or only parts of it.
 For this please refer to the [data manual][data_manual], which describes how the Neural Encoding Dataset is structured.

+We recommend downloading the dataset directly from Google Drive via terminal using [Rclone][rclone].
+[Here][guide] is a step-by-step guide for how to install and use Rclone to move files to and from your Google Drive.
+Before downloading NED via terminal you need to add a shortcut of the `neural_encoding_dataset` folder to your Google Drive.
+You can do this by right-clicking on the `neural_encoding_dataset` folder, and selecting `Organise` → `Add shortcut`.
+This will create a shortcut (without copying or taking space) of the folder to a desired path in your Google Drive, from which you can download its content.

 ### 🧠 Available Encoding Models

 Following is a table with the encoding models available in the Neural Encoding Dataset.
 Each row corresponds to a different encoding model, and the columns indicate their *attributes*: